YanniTheDev/ScratchDiscordRichPresence/README.md

 <br/>

 Once you have toggled it on, you should have an option to **Load unpacked**.
 Click on that, locate the **ScratchDiscordRichPresence-main** folder.
-Double-click the folder, and drag and drop the one folder that is there into the browser.
+Double-click the folder, and select the **ONE** folder that is there.

 |                          ![Load the extension](README-Screenshots/S4.png)                          |
 | :------------------------------------------------------------------------------------------------: |